McGill Laboratory of Affiliation and Prosociality

 | WILLIS KLEIN |

-Willis is a PhD student in Experimental Psychology at McGill University.
+Willis is a PhD candidate in Experimental Psychology at McGill University.
 He is interested in the epistemic function of close relationships.
 His research focuses on better understanding the psychological consequences of gaslighting and how to recover from epistemic abuse.
 He is also interested in how close relationships alter the self-concept.
 Willis holds a BSc in Psychology and Cognitive Science from the University of Toronto.

 | JENNIFER BARTZ |